Ex-Philippine leader and democracy defender Ramos is buried

 Associated Press

-MANILA, Philippines (AP) — Former Philippine President Fidel Ramos was laid to rest in a state funeral Tuesday, hailed as an ex-general, who backed then helped oust a dictatorship and became a defender of democracy and can-do reformist in his poverty-wracked Asian country.
+MANILA, Philippines (AP) — Former Philippine President Fidel Ramos was laid to rest in a state funeral Tuesday, hailed as an ex-general who backed and then helped oust a dictatorship and became a defender of democracy and a can-do reformist in his poverty-wracked Asian country.

 Ramos died July 31 at age 94 from COVID-19 complications at the Makati Medical Center in the capital region, his family said.
 He also suffered from a heart condition and dementia and had been in and out of hospital in recent years, former aides said.